-Of course, it’s always nice to switch up your dog’s food every once in a while, as well as topping the kibble with homemade goodies like fresh veggies or fruit.
-Overall, if your budget can handle it, it’s a nice option.
+Of course, it's always nice to switch up your dog's food every once in a while and top the kibble with homemade goodies like fresh veggies or fruit.
+This can also improve your dog's diet and complete the nutrient content of the dog food.
+Overall, if your budget can handle it, it's a nice option.

 Want to read more dog food brand reviews?
 Check out the below:

 - Ivory Coat Dog Food Review

 - Canidae Dog Food Review